Let's take the plunge, and learn about sheet music! We'll make it fun!

 Next, remember line letters with the phrase, Every Good Boy Does Fine.
 Let's place notes (simple circles with lines) on our staff (5 lines).

 A Musical Note has a circle (head) and a line (stem).
-The note's shape represents its rhythm, that we'll learn later.
-Now, whatever line we place a note, is the note's name.
+The note's shape represents its rhythm.
+Now, on whatever line we place a note, is the note's name.

 Guess this note's name?
 It's F, and its stem points down.
 To keep the stem within the lines, the higher notes' stems are down, and the lower notes' stems are up.